 Safety and training are essential for our team.
 All our operators are trained with Laser Institute of America (LIA) in-house classes and we have several LIA trained Laser Safety Officers to oversee project site safety.
 EverGreene currently employs 18 certified laser users and four (4) laser safety officers.
 We own two 100-watt and three 500-watt 1064nm lasers designed for portability and use on job sites for which our operators are certified.
 We also utilize other lasers from 100 to 1000-watts, depending on the project needs.

-We continue to advance the education of our staff regularly and embrace new systems as they arise.
 Along with these lasers, EverGreene utilizes innovative tools and digital documentation systems such as photogrammetry and Lidar laser scanners for high-definition anamorphic 3D perspective, drones for external site assessments and 360 cameras for interior space documentation.
 Our Design Studio utilizes digital plotters for large scale printing prototypes for repeat patterns working hand in hand with our Mural Studio.
-These modern technologies are complimented by further combining traditional hand drawing / sketches, unique mold making visual effects and when perfectly combined, propel EverGreene forward in the industry to achieve the best project results.
+These modern technologies are complimented by further combining traditional hand drawing/sketches, unique mold making visual effects, empowering us to achieve higher standards than most in the industry.